-One major challenge in utilizing cloud for big data is security concerns (Dewangan and Verma 2015).
-The concern for big data owners is essentially not having full control over their data hosted by clouds.
+One major challenge in utilizing cloud for big data is security concerns data owners.
+They do not have full control over their data hosted by clouds.
 The data can be exposed to external or, more importantly, to internal attacks.

-A survey carried out by McKinsey in 2016 (Arul Elumalai and Tandon 2016) showed that security and compliance are the two primary considerations in selecting a cloud provider, even beyond cost benefits.
-In October 2016, external attackers performed a Distributed Denial of Service (DDoS) attack that made several big data dealing organizations (e.g., Twitter, Spotify, Github) inaccessible.
-Prism (Greenwald and MacAskill 2013) is an example of an internal attack launched in 2013.
+A survey carried out by McKinsey (Arul Elumalai and Tandon 2016) showed that security and compliance are the two primary considerations in selecting a cloud provider, even beyond cost benefits.
+Recently, external attackers performed a Distributed Denial of Service (DDoS) attack that made several big data dealing organizations (e.g., Twitter, Spotify, Github) inaccessible.
+Prism (Greenwald and MacAskill 2013) is an exmaple of an internal attack launched in 2013.
 In this section, we discuss major security challenges for big data in the cloud and current efforts to address them.